Trump Floating Terrorist Label For Mexican Cartels Brings Fears Of Drone Strikes

 "Their hands are tied.
 They can't antagonize Trump very much, and the power is now in Trump's hands," she said.
 "So the bilateral relationship, which has been suffering for the past three years, will probably continue as such."

-Nonetheless, Trump said in his interview with O'Reilly that given the number of Americans killed as a result of drugs or drug-related activity something is "going to have to be done."
+Nonetheless, Trump said in his interview with O'Reilly that given the number of Americans killed as a result of drugs or drug-related activity, something is "going to have to be done."

-Americans were reminded of the bloodshed linked to the country's drug trade earlier this month when three women and six children who were dual Mexican and American citizens were killed in northwest Mexico .
+Americans were reminded of the bloodshed linked to the country's drug trade earlier this month when three women and six children who were dual Mexican and American citizens were killed in northwest Mexico.

 After the attack, members of the family uploaded a petition on the White House website demanding that Trump designate Mexican drug cartels terrorists.
 "They are terrorists, and it's time to acknowledge it," the petition reads.

-If the designation is made, Nelson said there may be even be an economic chilling effect on Mexican investment.
+If the designation is made, Nelson said, there may even be a chilling economic effect on Mexican investment.

 "There are a lot of companies making investments where drug cartels are present," she said.
 "That doesn't mean that they're collaborating with drug cartels.
 But if drug cartels are the effective power, the authority in that region, even though these companies might not be collaborating with them, the contractors they're hiring might be collaborating, so through indirect ways, they could be affected, have their assets frozen in the United States."

-Mexico struggling to reign in brutal drug cartels
+Mexico struggling to rein in brutal drug cartels

-The push from the family of the deadly ambush comes just as the Mexican president, Andrés Manuel López Obrador, faces growing criticism for what his detractors see as a lackluster plan to deal with the escalating drug violence.
+The push from the family of the deadly ambush's victims comes just as López Obrador faces growing criticism for what his detractors see as a lackluster plan to deal with the escalating drug violence.
 Mexico's homicide rate is on pace to exceed last year's, when more than 30,000 were killed.

-Last month, Mexican security officials botched an attempted capture of Ovidio Guzmán López, the son of imprisoned drug lord Joaquin "El Chapo" Guzman.
-Federal officials arrested Guzman then let him go after a large group of heavily armed Sinaloa cartel members overpowered federal authorities in a hourslong gun fight that sent residents fleeing for cover.
-The bungled operation cast President López Obrador in a harsh light, especially over his stance on the cartels.
+Last month, Mexican security officials botched an attempted capture of Ovidio Guzmán López, the son of imprisoned drug lord Joaquín "El Chapo" Guzmán.
+Federal officials arrested Guzmán, then let him go after a large group of heavily armed Sinaloa cartel members overpowered federal authorities in an hours-long gunfight that sent residents fleeing for cover.
+The bungled operation cast López Obrador in a harsh light, especially over his stance on the cartels.

-López Obrador does not advocate confronting drug traffickers with military force.
+The Mexican president does not advocate confronting drug traffickers with military force.
 Instead, he has committed to tackling the root causes of violence, like addressing poverty and corruption.
-López Obrador has called this policy "abrazos, no balazos," or hugs not bullets.
+López Obrador has called this policy "abrazos, no balazos," or hugs, not bullets.

 That agenda has been viewed by some as being soft on the cartels.
-It's also fueled U.S. commentators in conservative media to push Trump in recent weeks to take more aggressive action against the violent cartels.
+It has also fueled U.S. commentators in conservative media to push Trump in recent weeks to take more aggressive action against the violent cartels.

-One US official however told NPR any suggestion of American military intervention or airstrikes in Mexico is "ridiculous," since the Mexican government is opposed to it.
+One U.S. official, however, told NPR that any suggestion of American military intervention or airstrikes in Mexico is "ridiculous," since the Mexican government is opposed to it.

 Mexico views U.S. as driving the violence

-But according to former diplomat Nelson, many Mexicans see the U.S. as having an outsized role in perpetuating Mexico's cartels, since drug demand and military-grade weapons the cartels use can be traced to America.
+But according to former diplomat Nelson, many Mexicans see the U.S. as having an outsize role in perpetuating Mexico's cartels, since drug demand and military-grade weapons the cartels use can be traced to America.

 "Mexico sees the root cause of violence as weapons being bought in the United States and smuggled into Mexico," Nelson said.
-"And if consumption in the U.S. was squashed, then so would violence on the southern side of the border."
+"And if consumption in the U.S. was squashed, then so would [be] violence on the southern side of the border."

 Mexico's Ministry of Foreign Affairs issued a statement on Tuesday saying Mexico had reached out to U.S. officials to discuss the designation, as well as to "understand the meaning and scope" of Trump's remarks.

-NPR's Carrie Kahn contributed to this report
+NPR's Carrie Kahn contributed to this report.